Barbapulpe/xmpp-ap-bridge/README.md

 Once all is configured, you are ready to start the backend so the two bots start listening to events and dealing with messages.

-If using a linux distribution based on systemd, you can copy the two files provided in the `dist/` directory to `/etc/systemd/system/` (on Ubuntu), edit them to adapt to your own system (linux user and paths), and start both services as root (or using `sudo`):
+If using a linux distribution based on systemd, you can copy the two files provided in the `dist/` directory to `/etc/systemd/system/` (on Ubuntu) and edit them to adapt to your own system:
+- Change to the `bridgeuser` user and group defined above.
+- Adapt paths and filenames (`.env` file if used, and executables).
+- You can run each executable with an option `-c` or `--config` parameter specifying the path and filename of your configuration file (this would override the environment variable if set).

+Then start both services as root (or using `sudo`):
 ```
+# systemctl daemon-reload
 # systemctl enable --now ap-bridge
 # systemctl enable --now xmpp-bridge
 ```